 Put simply: the lower the rate, the less interest you will pay.
 But when it comes to your rates, these factors can all impact on your potential savings and costs:

-- Cash advances.
+Cash advances.
 The interest rate for cash advances is usually higher than the rate applied to purchases.
-This rate is charged for transactions such as ATM cash withdrawals, foreign currency purchases and gambling.
-Cash advances aren’t eligible for interest-free days either.
+This rate is charged for transactions such as ATM cash withdrawals, foreign currency purchases, and gambling.
+Cash advances aren’t eligible for interest-free days.

-- Annual fee.
+Annual fee.
 Try to find a card with a low annual fee, but don’t make this your sole deciding factor.
 A $0 annual fee isn’t helpful if the base interest rate on purchases is a lot higher.
 Annual fees can range from $0 for cards with basic features to up to $390 for prestige cards.
 The more features and benefits a card has, the higher the annual fee tends to be.

 While most low rate credit cards have limited features, more premium cards could offer extra perks.
 Some of the most popular include:

-Pros and cons of low rate credit cards
+Pros and cons of low interest credit cards

 If you often carry a balance on your credit card, a low interest card could help you save on additional fees and charges.
 Just remember to consider the other features – such as introductory offers, annual fees, and complimentary extras – to help you find a card that best suits your needs.